lupuleasa-core/wearehostsformemes/meta-meme.md

 If you want to see domains that follow Memetics closely, look at:

-marketing, politics, advertising, corporations, religions, fashions, language, songs, theories, traditions.
+marketing, politics, advertising, corporations, religions, fashions, language, songs, theories, jokes, common sense, traditions.

 &nbsp;